andreacipriani/anonymizer/README.md

 # Anonymizer

-A simple Ruby tool to replace all references to specific words from all files in a folder.
+🕵️‍ A simple Ruby tool to replace all references to specific words from all files in a folder.

-Why? 🕵️‍ Do you want to remove your name/surname from a project?
-Run it!

 ### How to use it